nicobrenner/commandjobs/README.md

         - `docker-compose -f docker/docker-compose.yml run app`

-### Running Directly via Python in a Virtual Environment (if you don't want to use Docker)
+* (if you don't want to use Docker) Run with Python in a Virtual Environment

     1. Set up a Python virtual environment and activate it:

         - `python3 -m venv venv`
         - `source venv/bin/activate`

     2. Install the dependencies:

         - `pip install -r config/requirements.txt`

-3. Run the application:
+    3. Run the application (make sure you've setup your OpenAI API key in your `.env` file - see [Configuration](#configuration) section below):

         - `python src/menu.py`